Tutorial quantriet

 4. The results reported in the paper are 14.16/53.2/32.57%.
 How do your results compare?

-5. Read the paper to get all the details of things that might go wrong in Quantitative Rietveld refinement and details of all the mistakes other people made.
+5. Read the paper to learn about some of the things that might go wrong in Quantitative Rietveld refinement and details of all the mistakes other people made.

 6. The file linked here is set up so that you can quickly refine all the different samples prepared for the Round Robin.
 It shows how you can quickly tabulate results from topas using the “out” commands.
-Coupling these ideas with the use of command line topas (tb) allows rapid and easy automation of Rietveld refinement.
+It uses the #list command which is available from topas v6 onwards.
 Compare your answers to those in the paper.
 Compositions are in the figures below which have been taken from the paper.
 Method qpa2 is the closest to the one you’re using here.